Literature and Mathematics

 - Is a Blue Whale the Biggest Thing there is?
 Large numbers of the Universe

-5. Use to introduce mathematical activities
+5. Use to introduce a mathematical activity.

 - More Spaghetti I Say!
 (1977) Introduce sorting, counting, classification of pasta.